 The City of Boston, MA has a "parking freeze" program that caps the number of parking spaces that can be operated as public parking lots or garages.
 The parking freeze was established as part of air quality regulations established by the Environmental Protection Agency in the early 1970s, and applies within three areas of the city (Boston Proper, South Boston, and East Boston).
 A slightly larger area is defined as the Restricted Parking District; an area where proposed non-residential private development parking garages and lots are treated as conditional uses and subject to additional context-sensitive guidelines under review by the Zoning Board of Appeals.
+Guidance provided by the Boston Transportation Department for the Zoning Board of Appeals includes ranges of parking spaces appropriate for different use types, with guidance that each project should be considered on its unique merits.

-Prepared by Renaissance Planning Group January 4, 2015
+Prepared by Renaissance Planning Group March 26, 2015